-The horses of Iceland are usually started no earlier than 3,5 years old.
-Until then they often have little contact to humans although it is becoming more common that a few days of pre-training occurs earlier to make it easier for everyone later on.
-Traditionally, young horses would go out as a hand-horse with another older riding horse, for quite some time, before they are ridden.
-Still today hand-horse (or ponying) riding is popular and considered an important part of the initial training.
+Icelandic horses are usually started no earlier than 3-5 years old.
+Until then they often have little contact to humans, although it is becoming more common to carry out pre-training for a few days earlier on to make the training easier for everyone later.
+Traditionally, a young horse would go out as a hand-horse with another older riding horse, for quite some time before being ridden.
+Today still, hand-horse riding (or ponying) is popular and considered an important part of the initial training.

 Do you want to enjoy the Icelandic horse?
 Click here for more information.

 The Icelandic horse is the manifestation of Icelandic nature; authentic, pure, powerful and free.
 Read more

 The Icelandic horse provides riders with an intimate link to nature.
 Read more